dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The resulting constructor is not valid (has a redirecting initializer and other initializers, multiple `super` initializers, etc).

+*   A non-redirecting constructor augments a constructor which is not potentially non-redirecting.

+*   A redirecting constructor augments a constructor which is not potentially redirecting.

 #### Non-redirecting generative constructors

 These are probably the most complex constructor, but also the most common.

 A non-redirecting generative constructor marked `augment` may:

-*   Add or replace the body of the existing constructor with a new body.
+*   Add or replace the body of the augmented constructor with a new body.

-    *   If the augmenting constructor has a body (a block or => body, not just a single ;), then that body replaces the existing constructor body.
+    *   If the augmenting constructor has an explicit block body, then that body replaces any existing constructor body.

     *   In the augmenting constructor's body, an `augmented()` call executes the original constructor's body in the same parameter scope that the augmenting body is executing in.
 The return type of this call is `void`.

-    *   Initializer lists _are not_ re-ran, they have already executed and shouldn't be executed twice.
+    *   Initializer lists _are not_ re-run, they have already executed and shouldn't be executed twice.
+The same goes for initializing formals and super parameters.

     *   If a parameter variable is overwritten prior to calling `augmented()`, the augmented body will see the updated value, because the parameter scope is identical.

-    *   Local variables from the augmenting scope are not available in the augmented scope.
+    *   Local variables in scope where augmented is evaluated are not in scope for the execution of the augmented constructor's body.

 *   Add initializers to the initializer list.

-    *   These are appended to the original constructor's initializers, but before any super initializer (if present).

-    *   They are allowed to add a super initializer, if none is present.
-It must belisted last in the augmenting declaration and will be appended to the end of the initializer list.

-    *   It is an error to add redirecting initializers to a non-redirecting generative constructor.
+If the augmenting constructor has an initializer list then:

+    *   It's a compile-time error if the augmented constructor has super-initializer, and the augmenting constructor's initializer list also contains a super-initializer.

+    *   Otherwise the result of applying the augmenting constructor has an initializer list containing first the assertions and field initializers of the augmented constructor, if any, then the assertions and field initializers of the augmenting constructor, and finally any super-initializer of either the augmeted or augmenting constructor.

 #### Non-redirecting factory constructors

 A non-redirecting factory constructor marked `augment` works in the same way as a normal function augmentation.

-If it has a body, it replaces the body of the augmented constructor, and it may invoke the augmented body by calling `augmented(arguments)`.
+If it has a body, it replaces the body of the augmented constructor (if present), and it may invoke the augmented body by calling `augmented(arguments)`.

 #### Redirecting generative constructors

 A redirecting generative constructor marked `augment` adds its redirecting initializer to the augmented constructors initializer list.

-This converts it into a redirecting generative constructor, instead of a regular generative constructor.
+This converts it into a redirecting generative constructor, removing the potentially non-redirecting property of the constructor.

 It is a compile-time error if: